burakkagann/numpy-to-genAI/content/Module_01_pixel_fundamentals/1.3_structured_compositions/1.3.2_repeat/repeat/README.rst

    :align: center
    :alt: 4x4 grid showing numbered iteration order from 0 to 15

    Nested loop execution order.
 Numbers show when each tile is processed.
 Notice the inner loop completes (0→3) before the outer loop advances.
+Diagram generated with Claude Code.

 This execution pattern is critical for understanding how loops traverse 2D structures (OpenStax, 2024).
 Students often confuse the order, expecting tiles to be processed diagonally or in some other pattern.
 Visualizing the iteration sequence demystifies nested loops and builds intuition for more complex algorithms.